My Marriage Certificate Is Missing My Married Name. Now What?

 Are you at a disadvantage?

-In this brief post, we'll cover both angles.
+In this brief article, we'll cover both angles.
 You'll find out how much trouble you're in and potential fixes to resolve your woes.

 Once you've eased your concerns, you can use our online name change kit to fill out your forms with confidence, knowing you've covered every base.